Făgăraş full of tourists

 I could hear some thunderstorm overnight but considerably weaker than what I had experienced during other cold fronts’ transitions.
 The sky was overcast and vegetation wet but it was not raining in the morning of Thursday 15th August.
 I walked the forest road singing to distract bears.
 After a mile I came to a cottage in the woods supposedly used by the German lady with her dog.
 I sneaked by unnoticed.

-After few kilometres the sheep tracks left the valley without me noticing the point and I was again in wilderness without roads or trails, in the rain, soaked and with mild thunderstorms passing in the sky indicating when the rain becomes more intense.
+After few kilometers the sheep tracks left the valley without me noticing the point and I was again in wilderness without roads or trails, in the rain, soaked and with thunderstorms passing in the sky.
+The approaching sound of thunder was indicating when the rain turns into a downpour.
 I put on hiking boots again and went through forest and blueberry fields towards the main ridge.
-Across a valley I could see a shepherd’s house and on my side tracks of bear activity.
+Across a valley I could see a shepherd’s house while on my side tracks of bear activity kept me vigilant.

 The ridge was in the fog but I found a way to the mountain pass west from Cocacii (2008) peak.
-This was way worse than I expected.
+This ascent was way worse than I had expected leaving me both physically and mentally exhausted.
 I was wondering if I should have rather follow the marked trail from Lotrioira to Cabana Prejba (1630).
-I would have been exposed to thunderstorms but on a trail.
+I would had been exposed to thunderstorms but on a trail.
+(Later I learned from satellite maps I could have turned right at one crossing and get easily on the main ridge.
+I have put this easier way into the trail to download).

 5th Bear Encounter

-I got up at dark on Saturday 17th August, quickly packed, climbed the wall towards road and pulled my backpack up on rope.
-Walking west I realized there was no ghetto, just few houses and much nicer camping spots as the hills above Petrosani were composed of meadows used for hay and as pastures.
-I stopped at one of the mowed meadows to eat breakfast and dry my stuff in the sunshine.
+I got up at dark on Saturday 17th August, quickly packed, climbed the wall towards the road and painfully pulled my backpack up on rope.
+Walking west I realized there was no ghetto, just few houses and much nicer camping spots as the hills above Petroşani were composed of meadows used for hay and as pastures.
+I stopped at one of the mowed meadows to eat the breakfast and dry my stuff in the sunshine.

-There was a road going on the main ridge through the romantic landscape of meadows, forests and cottages, though I must add that many pieces of land were abandoned and in different stage of takover by forest.
-It was lot of up and down walk in altitudes around 800 metres but in the afternoon I got close to the Tulisa mountains.
-I used the only water source I met since morning to have lunch and laundry socks.
+There was a road going on the main ridge through the romantic landscape of meadows, forests and cottages, though I must add that many pieces of land were abandoned and in different stages of takover by forest.
+It was lot of up and down walk in altitudes around 800 meters but in the afternoon I got close to the Tulişa mountains.
+I used the only water source I met since the morning to have lunch and laundry socks.

 From the peak Piscul Oborocii (1474) I joined a red tourist marking.
-These mountains were nice surprise, around the Tulisa peak (1792) the range turned into wide flat grazed mountain meadows, that looked beautiful in the evening sun.
+These mountains were nice surprise to me and I regretted we missed them in the past.
+Around the Tulişa peak (1792) the range turned into wide flat grazed mountain meadows, that looked beautiful in the evening sun.

-Tulisa pass has a special meaning for Romanians for the heavy fighting during WW I and it is also a nice camping spot.
-Unfortunately, it did not seem to me water is nearby so I continued to the next water source about 3 km further west.
+Tulişa pass has a special meaning for Romanians for the heavy fighting during WW I and it is also a nice camping spot.
+Unfortunately, it did not seemed to me water is nearby (though we camped there 10 years before), so I continued to the next water source about 3 km further west.
 I went fast as it was getting dark and I could clearly see signs of bear activity.
 Just before reaching my designated camping spot I met a group of semi-wild horses.

 I put up a tarp, cooked rice for dinner (first rice on my journey) and was cleaning my teeth when I could hear a noise from the forest below the pass.
 I quickly scanned the forest with my headlamp and found two eyes belonging to a bear watching me from about 60 metres.
 I continued cleaning my teeth making noise and talking to the bear.
 The bear was watching me for about 2 minutes and then silently (!) left.
 I went to my sleeping bag with both pepper spray cans ready.

 At about 11 pm I could hear strange noises near my tarp, like kicking the ground.
-These were the horses grazing nearby. „Great,“ I thought, bears should not be where horses are.
-But I soon realized out that the horses pose more imminent danger than a bear.
+After the initial stress, I learned that these were the horses grazing nearby. „Great,“ I thought, “bears should not be where horses are.”
+But I soon realized that the horses pose more imminent danger than a bear.
 Although it was windy I immediately loosened the anchoring rope to a nearby tree that was about 5 metres away but left the rope on the other side of the tarp as the anchor was just 2 metres long and went over a trekking pole to the ground.
 It was around full moon and every horseman/woman can tell you how scary horses are even in twilight, not talking about night.
 Some were grazing just a foot from my head and now and then they jumped scared by a shadow or whatever.
-Idea of a horse stepping on me in panic was not very calming.
-One horse put down the other anchoring rope and got scared by jingles that were left on the trekking pole and made noise while falling down.
+The idea of a horse stepping on me in panic was not very calming.
+One horse put down the other anchoring rope and got scared by jingles that I left on the trekking pole and made noise while falling down.
 When they left after two hours, I felt much better and could finally fall asleep.
+Later a horsewoman advised me that instead of fearing of my bones, I could simply scare away the horses.

-Sunday 18th August started with ascent of 800 metres to the peaks of Retezat.
+Sunday 18th August started with an ascent of 800 meters to the peaks of Retezat.
 The trail was marked but led through fields of boulders so it was necessary to mind every step.

-Approaching the peak of Custura (2457) I met 5 one-day tourists.
+Approaching the peak of Custura (2457) I met five day-hikers.
 The peak is actually a crossroad so a hiker can continue to the north towards the Great Retezat with its highest peaks of Peleaga (2509) and Papusa (2508) or to the west to Small Retezat and Godeanu.
 This was my planned choice and since I had been there three times before I knew I want to camp below the beautiful peak of Piatra Iorgovanului (2014).

 The weather was beautiful so I could not resist to capture something from the beauties of these ranges.